gov-cy/staging-govcy-design-system-docs/src/patterns/there-is-a-problem.md

 Log all errors and fix them as quickly as possible.

 Only display this page for a short time.
-If a problem cannot be fixed quickly, close the service and use a [service unavailable page](../service-unavailable-pages/).
+If a problem cannot be fixed quickly, consider to close the service and use a [service unavailable page](../service-unavailable-pages/).

 ## How it works
 These pages should have: